nassersaazi/devops/README.md

 `cat file1` - display contents of file1 in term <br>

-`echo -n "" > /path/to/file.txt` - delete contents of file.txt without deleting the file
+`echo -n "" > /path/to/file.txt` - delete contents of file.txt without deleting the file<br>

-`sudo du -xh /var/log/* |grep '^\S*[0-9\.]\+G'|sort -rn` - check a folder's disk usage
+`sudo du -xh /var/log/* |grep '^\S*[0-9\.]\+G'|sort -rn` - check a folder's disk usage<br>

-`echo "$(tail -n 50 /home/pi/Documents/test)" > /home/pi/Documents/test` - truncate file ,leaving the last 50 lines
+`echo "$(tail -n 50 /home/pi/Documents/test)" > /home/pi/Documents/test` - truncate file ,leaving the last 50 lines<br>

-`find / -type f -size +1024k` - find all files of size 1024k and above
+`find / -type f -size +1024k` - find all files of size 1024k and above<br>

-`du -h /var/log` - check disk usage for /var/log folder
+`du -h /var/log` - check disk usage for /var/log folder<br>

 `tail -n 5 /path/to/file/` - reads the last 5 lines of a file<br>

-`tcpdump -A -i any dst port 5000` - check messages getting through port 5000
+`tcpdump -A -i any dst port 5000` - check messages getting through port 5000<br>

 `shopt -s histappend` - allows multiple sessions to write to history at the same time<br>

 `!!` - repeats the most recent command<br>

+`rsync -a -P -e "ssh -p SSH-PORT" local-file.zip user@remote-server:/remote-directory/` - transfer file to remote server via ssh

 `ctrl + r` - does a reverse search of terminal history<br>

 `ctrl + _` - undo<br>

-`synclient TouchpadOff=1` - disable the touchpad
+`synclient TouchpadOff=1` - disable the touchpad<br>

-`synclient TouchpadOff=0` - re-enable the touchpad
+`synclient TouchpadOff=0` - re-enable the touchpad<br>

 `curl ifconfig.me` - find ip address of host machine<br>

+`find . -name thisfile.txt` - find a file in Linux called thisfile.txt, it will look for it in current and sub-directories.<br>

+`find /home -name *.jpg` - Look for all .jpg files in the /home and directories below it<br>

+`find . -type f -empty` - Look for an empty file inside the current directory.<br>

+`find /home -user randomperson-mtime 6 -iname ".db"` - Look for all .db files (ignoring text case) that have been changed in the preceding 6 days by a user called randomperson.<br>

 `bash cheatsheet` <br>